alexismdr/orange-carriersettings-update-pixel-3/README.md

   - VoLTE : ✅ Working
   - VoWiFi : ❌ Not working, see : https://github.com/PixelExperience/android-issues/issues/5286
 - PixelBuilds (Unity, Android 14, February Patch) :
-  - VoLTE : ✅ Working
+  - VoLTE : ✅ Working*
-  - VoWiFi : ✅ Working
+  - VoWiFi : ✅ Working*

+**No need to install the magisk module, I've included the changes in the ROM*